Weight management with

 Significantly more subjects lost at least 3% of baseline body weight at 12 weeks in the treated group compared to the placebo group (HA4597: 57.7% vs. Placebo: 41.7%; p=0.028).

 The treated group felt a significant increase in fullness at 8 weeks (p=0.009) and 12 weeks (p=0.006) versus baseline and compared to the placebo group at 12 weeks (p=0.009).
+The treated group shifted from feeling hungry (<50% fullness) to feeling full during the study despite the hypocaloric diet.

 The benefit was rated as “very good” or “good” by 68% of subjects in the treated group compared to 53% of subjects in the placebo group (p=0.019).